microsoft/app-innovation-workshop/Terraform/README.md

 terraform apply -var prefix={your_unique_prefix}
 ```

 > **Hint:** Terraform saves the state to your local machine by default.
 This is okay for testing but might cause problems when working in teams.
-Take a loot at the `Terraform/foundations.tf` file to see which lines to change, if you want to save state in Azure instead.
+Take a loot at the `Terraform/foundations.tf` file to see which lines to change, if you want to save state in Azure instead or take a look at the [official documentation](https://docs.microsoft.com/en-us/azure/terraform/terraform-backend).

 ## Step 4